Aryo15/Proxima/docs/development/api/authentication.rst

 Authentication
 ==============

-FlaskBB exposes several interfaces and hooks to customize authentication and implementations of these.
+Ekaayam exposes several interfaces and hooks to customize authentication and implementations of these.
 For details on the hooks see :ref:`hooks`

 Authentication Interfaces